Zorbn/quick_lang/README.md

 - `func alloc<T>(value T) *T` alternative to malloc for simple situations.

 #### Cleanup
-- Sometimes generic arguments (eg. in the generic specifier) are called "generic params" which is the opposite of what they actually are.
 - Code that generates and uses union `__WithTag/__CheckTag` needs factoring.
 - Refer to TODOs in source files.